-Historically bridal showers originated centuries ago during the days of dowries.
+Bridal showers originated centuries ago during the days of dowries.
 When women wanted to marry "unsuitable" husbands, their families refused to provide a dowry, so friends of the couple gathered to pitch in and make up for the lack of a dowry by helping them set up their home.

-Today they are a time to share stories and advice, eat and drink, and pay special attention to the bride.
+Today, bridal showers are a time to share stories and advice, eat and drink, and pay special attention to the bride.

 Before you start planning, make sure the bride wants a shower in the first place.
 A bridal shower is often a fun afternoon, but some brides might feel uncomfortable with all the attention or greedy for asking their friends and family for more gifts.

-Who Throws the Bridal Shower
+Who Throws and Pays for the Bridal Shower

-For an informal, casual shower the host generally picks up all the costs, but for a more elaborate shower, the host may talk to the other bridesmaids at the beginning of the planning process and ask them about chipping in or splitting costs.
+For an informal, casual shower the host generally picks up all the costs, but for a more elaborate shower the host may talk to the other bridesmaids at the beginning of the planning process and ask them about chipping in or splitting costs.
 Beyond financial assistance, the host can and should ask the bridesmaids to help plan, set up, decorate, etc.

 Where to Have the Bridal Shower